thugsb/wsdl-cascade/catalogue/readme.md

 The above gets the site ready for adding courses to.

+* Edit the academicYear in each of the catalogue/_reports XSLT, and make sure the publish-set is publishing hourly.
+Inform the content-creators.
 * Change the year in the editAllCoursesMaintenance and editAllGradCourses scripts.
 * Edit the $old and $new in renameCoursesPageHeadlines and run it.
 * Edit undergraduate-courses_ to use the included $academicYear.